 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350° F. Butter three 8″ x 2″ round cake pans, line with parchment rounds, and dust with flour, tapping out the excess.
+- To make the cake: Preheat oven to 350° F. Butter three 8-inch round cake pans, line with parchment rounds, butter the rounds, and dust the pans and rounds with flour, tapping out the excess.

 - In a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium-high speed until lighter in color and slightly increased in volume, 3 to 5 minutes.
 Lower the speed to medium and add the egg whites gradually, mixing until fully incorporated.